rabier/SPIMAPWGD/README.txt

+SPIMAPWGD by Charles-Elie Rabier
+It is a version of SPIMAP which incorporates Whole Genome Duplications (WGD) events.

+SPIMAPWGD citation:
+Rabier C-E, Ta T., Ane C. : Detecting and locating Whole Genome Duplications on a phylogeny: a probabilistic approach (Molecular Biology and Evolution, 2014, doi:10.1093/molbev/mst263)

-SPIMAP (Spieces informed max a poseriori) http://compbio.mit.edu/spimap/
+SPIMAP (Species informed max a poseriori) http://compbio.mit.edu/spimap/
 Matthew Rasmussen

-modified for WGD by Charles-Elie Rabier
-SPIMAPWGD is a version of SPIMAP which incorporates Whole Genome Duplications (WGD) events.

 =============================================================================
-ABOUT
+ABOUT SPIMAP

 SPIMAP is a phylogenetic program that uses a species tree to aide in reconstructing gene trees.
 It uses code from the SPIDIR phylogenetic library.